 North Star Scholarships

 North Star Scholarships provide annual assistance to students who enroll in the law school’s hybrid program.
-To be eligible for the scholarship, students must intend to practice law in an area of the country currently underserved by local lawyers, including a rural area, a reservation, or a small town or city.
+To be eligible for the scholarship, students must demonstrate in their Hybrid Program Admissions Essay their intent to practice law in an area of the country currently undeserved by local lawyers, such as a rural area, a reservation, or a small town or city.

 Native Justice Scholarships